Launch date: We'll be opening for this upcoming school year, starting September 2020.

-Daily Challenge, Launch & Closing: These are engaging Socratic discussions that are designed to inspire, offer a challenge, introduce a new processes, reflect on lesson learned, or refocus priorities and studio intentionality.
-These discussions and challenges are designed around the current interests of the students.
+Daily Challenge & Socratic Discussions: Discussions that inspire, offer a challenge, introduce a new processes, reflect on lesson learned, or refocus priorities and studio intentionality.

 Goal setting: You'll set your own S.M.A.R.T goals each morning.
 At the end of Core Skills time you'll hold each other accountable when reporting out your achievements .
 Are your goals challenging enough?
 Are they too challenging?

 Core Skills: Includes math, reading, communications (writing), spelling, and language.
 Core Skills includes time for silent individual focus and also collaborative time for peer-to-peer learning, with a break & snack in between.
 Younger students have dedicated time for each Core Skill, while more advanced students organize their own Core Skills time.